UPDATE: 16-May-2018: I got FPP for my Motorola.

-For my HAM operations and my volunteer crisis work with the the fire, police, and sheriff’s departments, I know the reason that the police, military, fire, EMT, government, and other commercial and professional operators use Motorola…it works!
+For my HAM operations and my volunteer ICS-based emergency comms crisis work with the the fire, police, and sheriff’s departments, I know the reason that the police, military, fire, EMT, government, and other commercial and professional operators use Motorola…it works!

 For me, I KNOW my Motorola will get me the best transmission experience whenever I turn it on, and I hit the button…it is reliable and solid; and, its reliability instills confidence for any operator using it.

-I haven’t had the interest in purchasing anything other than a Motorola until one day…while doing a communications training with the San Francisco Fire Department, I realized a vulnerability in my communications ops plan…Motorola lacks Front Panel Programming.
+I haven’t had the interest in purchasing anything other than a Motorola until one day…while doing my ICS-based emergency communications training with the San Francisco Fire Department, I realized a vulnerability in my communications ops plan…Motorola lacks Front Panel Programming.

 I spoke to Motorola, and I fully understand and agree with their argument that their transceivers are professional and commercial use only.
 In other words, the operators that use them should not tinker with the transceivers by programming them or making adjustments; because, these types of adjustments and programming are complicated and should only be done by a professional programmer trained by Motorola; and, the operators out in the field should only have to be concerned with their field tasks at hand — saving lives and making a situation safe — they should not have to worry about programming a frequency into their transceivers.
 Getting to the frequency they need should be as easy as rotating a knob or pushing a button on the transceiver.